 }

-The type of guess here would have to be both an integer and a string, and Rust requires that guess can only have one type.
+The type of guess in this code would have to be an integer and a string, and Rust requires that guess can only have one type.
 So what does continue return?
 How were we allowed to return a u32 from one arm and have another arm that ends with continue in Listing 19-34?

-As you may have guessed, continue has a value of !.
-That is, when Rust goes to compute the type of guess, it looks at both of the match arms, the former with a value of u32, and the latter a value of !.
+As you might have guessed, continue has a ! value.
+That is, when Rust computes the type of guess, it looks at both match arms, the former with a value of u32 and the latter with a ! value.
 Because ! can never have a value, Rust decides that the type of guess is u32.

 The formal way of describing this behavior is that expressions of type ! can be coerced into any other type.
-We’re allowed to end this match arm with continue because continue doesn’t actually return a value; it instead moves control back to the top of the loop, so in the Err case, we never actually assign a value to guess.
+We’re allowed to end this match arm with continue because continue doesn’t return a value; instead, it moves control back to the top of the loop, so in the Err case, we never assign a value to guess.

-The never type is also useful with panic!.
+The never type is useful with the panic! macro as well.
 Remember the unwrap function that we call on Option<T> values to produce a value or panic?
-Here’s its definition:
+Here is its definition:

 impl<T> Option<T> {